 Six Month Smiles will prep your treatment plan and ship your aligners or braces within 1-2 weeks.

-Adults interested in straightening their teeth don’t usually want a treatment that’s going to be visible during meetings, dates, and special occasions.
-A key selling point of all clear aligner products is that they are much less noticeable than braces.
-Six Month Smiles’ aligners are, naturally, just as discreet.
+Adults interested in straightening their teeth don’t usually want a treatment that will be visible during meetings, dates, and special occasions.
+All clear aligners are much less noticeable than braces, and Six Month Smiles’ aligners are just as discreet.

-That said, not all clear aligners are created equal in terms of appearance.
-While they’re all made from transparent, BPA-free plastic, variations in manufacturing processes cause each brand to look slightly different.
+That said, not all clear aligners are identical.
+While they’re all made from transparent, medical-grade, BPA-free plastic, variations in manufacturing processes cause each brand to look slightly different.

 Because our teeth are porous, they appear matte.
-Six Month Smiles uses a shiny, plastic material to create their aligners, which can look unnatural.
-Because of this, we prefer frosted aligners like the ones Invisalign uses.
-Still, some customers actually like Six Month Smiles’ shininess, as they feel it gives their smile a gleam.
-So, it’s entirely up to your personal preference.
+Six Month Smiles uses a smooth, transparent material to create their aligners, which can look unnaturally shiny compared to your real teeth.
+That’s why we prefer frosted aligners like the ones Invisalign uses.
+Still, some customers like Six Month Smiles’ shininess because they think it makes their smile gleam.
+It’s entirely up to your personal preference.

-Your final results might be your priority, but how you get there is important too.
-You want a company that addresses your concerns in a timely manner, provides consistent oversight, and does everything they can to help you achieve the results you want.
-As an in-office treatment, Six Month Smiles offers personalized customer service and hands-on oversight that facilitate a smooth journey and satisfactory results.
+Straight teeth might be your primary goal, but how you get there is important too.
+You want a company that addresses your concerns in a timely manner, provides consistent oversight, and does everything it can to help you achieve the results you want.
+Six Month Smiles offers personalized customer service and hands-on oversight to ensure smooth treatment and exceptional results.

-Like most other in-office clear aligner brands, Six Month Smiles has responsive, individualized customer service.
+Like most in-office clear aligner brands, Six Month Smiles has responsive, individualized customer service.

 If you’re unhappy with your final results, your dentist can help you achieve the smile you’re after.